-Before the Sheely Brothers arrived, the first Europeans to occupy the area that would become known as Sheelytown were the Irish who arrived in the 1860’s and 1870’s after the railroad was established.
-In 1871 David Cook established the first meat packing business in the area opposite of the Omaha Stockyards which predated those in South Omaha.
-The packing house was located next to the railroad tracks at 27th and Martha.
-It was outside of the city limits in a brush-filled area due to an ordinance that stated that packing house waste could not be dumped within five miles of the city.
-By 1873 his company was packing 3,000 hogs annually.
-A few other packers followed suit and set up shop in the area.
+The first Europeans to occupy the area that became known as Sheelytown were Irish immigrants who settled the area starting in the 1860s while helping build the railroad.
+Meanwhile, David Cook founded the first meatpacking business in the area in 1871, predating those in South Omaha.
+It was located next to the railroad tracks at 27th and Martha Street, just outside the city limits in a brush-filled area.
+Its location was selected because the city prohibited the dumping of packing house waste within five miles of the city.
+Within two years, it was packing 3,000 hogs annually.

 1870’s Durham photo looking northwest from 14th and Douglas.
 While I don’t see the Sheely Brothers Meat Market, this is the area where it was located and should give a good idea what the area looked like.

-The children of German-Jewish immigrants, the Sheely brothers were born in Pennsylvania.
-Born in 1829 John was four years older than his brother Joseph.
-The brothers would reunite in Delaware in 1853 where they got into the meat business.
-By 1856 they relocated to Omaha where they opened City Meat Market at 259 Douglas St. By 1880 the butchers bought the Cook Packing House.
-By the time Sheely Bros.
-Packing Company became the first substantial meat packing plant in Omaha, Czech and Polish immigrants began settling into the area and pushed the Irish out.
-It’s important to note that this wasn’t the only Polish settlement in Omaha as many immigrants lived south in “Little Poland” between 25th and 29th from F to L St. It was in this area that St. Stanislaus Church was first established.
+The children of German-Jewish immigrants, John and Joseph Sheely were born in Pennsylvania and reunited in Delaware, where they entered the meat business.
+By 1856, they relocated to Omaha and opened the City Meat Market at 259 Douglas Street.
+In 1880, the butchers purchased the Cook Packing House.
+By the time the Sheely Bros.
+Packing Company became the first substantial meatpacking plant in Omaha, Czech and Polish immigrants began settling in the area and gradually displaced the Irish population.

 A house in Sheelytown at 2919 Castelar Street then and now.
 Photo on the left courtesy of Omaha World-Herald.